Magnetic Excitations of a Half-Filled Tl-based Cuprate: Discussion

 \section{Discussion}

+In the cuprates, the Mott insulating state around half-filling is characterized by an electronic excitation gap and well-defined magnon excitations.
+As we observe a large quasiparticle gap with ARPES and resolution limited magnon excitations with RIXS, we conclude our Tl2504 crystal is Mott insulating at (near) half-filling.
 Magnons on a square lattice with nearest-neighbor interaction (only) produce an isotropic dispersion around the zone center.
 As such, the pronounced zone boundary dispersion, observed in Tl2504 and other cuprates, suggests that higher-order magnetic exchange couplings are significant and indicate the presence of substantial four-body magnon interactions~\cite{ColdeaPRL01}.
 These can be accounted for by the Hubbard model projected into a Heisenberg Hamiltonian, where the Coulomb interaction $U$, nearest, next- and next-next nearest neighbor hopping integrals ($t,t^\prime$ and $t^{\prime\prime}$) are included.
 The ring-exchange interaction $J_c\sim t^4/U^3$ introduces a zone boundary dispersion.
 Likewise, higher-order hopping terms ($t^\prime$, and $t^{\prime\prime}$) produce four-body interactions that contribute to enhancing the zone-boundary dispersion~\cite{delannoy_low-energy_2009,ivashko_damped_2017,dalla_piazza_unified_2012}.

 To discuss the magnon dispersion observed in Tl2504 (and other cuprates), we use an approach based on non-local, single-magnon interactions.
 The Hubbard-Heisenberg model dictates $\hbar\omega_k= Z_c(k)\epsilon_k$ where $\epsilon_k$ is the bare magnon dispersion and $Z_c(k)=Z_c^0(1+f_k)$ is a non-local renormalization factor defined by a momentum-dependent function $f_k$~\cite{wang_magnon_2024}.
 Including the $k$‑dependence of the $Z$ factor is necessary to reproduce the discontinuities in magnon velocity, as well as the substantial renormalization of magnon energy at the AFZB, around the $(0.25,\,0.25)$ point~\cite{wang_magnon_2024}.
 When $U/t\rightarrow\infty$, as represented by LCO, $Z$ factor becomes nearly momentum-independent.
 The fitted magnon dispersions obtained from this model are presented in Fig.~\ref{Fig3}b by solid lines (a detailed description of the fitting procedure is included in the Methods section).
+Enhanced contributions from higher-order exchange interactions are reflected in finite values of $f_k$, giving rise to pronounced magnon dispersion at the Brillouin zone boundary and anomalous magnon velocity effects.
+The strength of such higher-order exchange terms grows as the electronic correlation parameter $U/t$ decreases.
+In the cuprates, $U/t$ has been shown to diminish with increasing apical oxygen distance from the CuO$_2$ planes.

 Fitting parameters extracted from the Hubbard model allow us to place Tl2504 within the broader context of cuprate materials.
 Based on the key energy scale in correlated systems, reflected by the $U/t$ ratio, Tl2504 is classified as a moderately correlated compound with $U/t = 6.91$, in contrast to more strongly correlated systems such as LCO, where $U/t = 9.79$ is obtained.